OrchardCMS/OrchardDoc/Documentation/Orchard-1-10-1.Release-Notes.markdown

 Orchard 1.10.1 fixes bugs and introduces the following notable changes and features:

 * [Feature] Loading tenants retries configuration
-* [Feature] Double clicking submit buttons is prevented by javascript
+* [Feature] Double clicking submit buttons is prevented by JavaScript
 * [Feature] Configurable Snippets
 * [Improvement] Using MarkdownSharp Nuget package
 * [Improvement] AliasUpdater was refreshed twice
 * [Improvement] AssemblyInfo files are correctly built now
 * [Bug] Unable to generate routes for Web APIs
 * [Bug] jQuery and other resources were incorrect
-* [Bug] Azure App Service crash when an exception is thrown from a [Shape] methof
+* [Bug] Azure App Service crash when an exception is thrown from a [Shape] method
 * [Bug] Layout editing not working in Edge
 * [Bug] Azure Media Storage would not recognize its own urls